jtykal/Agile-Central-Apps/FlowStateCustomList/README.md

 ## License

-Random App Name209 is released under the MIT license.
+This app is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK